Are these programs accredited?

 Who will be teaching me?

-The MSU Denver at DIME faculty are a community of musicians and music professionals who do not compromise musical standards for commercial success, but want to help you earn a living from music.
+The DIME faculty are a community of musicians and music professionals who do not compromise musical standards for commercial success, but want to help you earn a living from music.
 They work closely with DIME’s management team, who has had 18 years of experience in music education and many more in the music industry.
 With our new partners, many of the faculty will remain the same.

 What are the admissions requirements?

-Students that wish to study on the MSU Denver at DIME degree programs will be subject to MSU Denver’s admissions policies.
-For more information on the admissions policies please click on one of the links below.
+Students that wish to study on the degree programs will be subject to the partner’s admissions policies.
+We will post more information as soon as possible.

 Do I have to audition?

-Will completed general education credits transfer to the MSU Denver at DIME program?
+Will completed general education credits transfer to the new program?